Abstract

 Models

-Pre-trained models on Hugging Face for error identification in multi-agent systems
+Pre-trained models on Hugging Face for error attribution in multi-agent systems

 Benchmark

-AEGIS-Bench evaluation suite for systematic MAS error identification
+Aegis-Bench evaluation suite for systematic MAS error attribution

 Documentation